-When in Lauterbrunnen, I stay at Hotel Oberland which is clean but not particularly special.
-It is in the center of the town and also runs its own restaurant.
-Most of the hotel selections are similar to each other in Lauterbrunnen – clean but not design wonders.
-While I am very fond of nice hotels, I do not mind this in Lauterbrunnen as you are nearly never indoors in anyways.
+In Lauterbrunnen, I often stay at Hotel Oberland which is clean but not particularly special.
+It is in the center of the town and has a restaurant attached to it.
+Lauterbrunnen hotels all look similar to each other – clean but not design wonders.
+While I am very fond of nice hotels, I do not mind this in Lauterbrunnen as you are nearly never indoors in any way.

-Lauterbrunnen means “numerous springs” and it makes sense as Lauterbrunnen Valley is full of waterfalls (72 in total!) with the biggest ones being in Trümmelbach Falls.
-Trümmelbach Falls is a 20-25 minutes bike ride from the town and you can also take the public bus there.
+Lauterbrunnen means “numerous springs” in German and it makes sense as Lauterbrunnen Valley is full of waterfalls (72 in total!) with the biggest one being the Trümmelbach Falls.
+Trümmelbach Falls is a 20-25-minute bike ride from the town and you can also take the public bus there.
 There are ten different waterfall galleries in Trümmelbach which are all included in the ticket price (which costs around USD 10).
 They take you up to the first floor in an elevator from where you take the stairs to all ten galleries.

-If you are looking for a tranquil weekend and you are for up hikes/bike rides in beautiful surroundings – Lauterbrunnen is the place to go.
-There are numerous hikes ranging from easy to difficult and the roads are so well marked that it is practically impossible to get lost.
-I would recommend to go during May or in the beginning of June as I understand that the area gets quite packed during the main summer season.
-You can click here for my Switzerland photo gallery.
+If you are looking for a perfect weekend getaway, and you are game for hikes/bike rides in beautiful surroundings – Lauterbrunnen is the place to go.
+There are numerous hikes ranging from easy to difficult, and the trails are well marked making it nearly impossible to get lost.
+I would recommend visiting Lauterbrunnen during May or at the beginning of June before the busy summer season starts.